-Haw Par Villa, the long forgotten cultural theme park at 262 Pasir Panjang Road, makes for an interesting visit with the fam (probably best for older ones, mama — some displays are a little gruesome!).
+Haw Par Villa (closed til May 2021), the long forgotten cultural theme park at 262 Pasir Panjang Road, makes for an interesting visit with the fam (probably best for older ones, mama — some displays are a little gruesome!).
 With plenty of figurines and buddha statutes, for now it still has free admission.

 22. Wetland Wonderland

 Popular among bird-watchers and photographers, Sungei Buloh Wetland Reserve runs free guided tours for families (they accommodate kiddies from 3 years) in addition to its tranquil walking trails full of local wildlife.
 Entrance to the wetlands is complimentary too!